leeabd123/Dynamic-Duo-Finders/Final_Project_README.md

 **Presentation Video**

-Our presentation video is located in our results.md folder in our github repository and in our presentation link located n the results.md fodler.
+Our presentation video is located in our presentation our presentation link is located in results.md and README.md.

 ## Running Instructions ##